Asymptotic theory for Bayesian inference and prediction: from the ordinary to a conditional Peaks-Over-Threshold method: Introduction

 \subsection{Statistical model and its challenges}

 The mission of Extreme Values Theory (EVT) is modelling and predicting future events that are much more exceptional than those experienced in the past.
 Accomplishing this goal is undoubtedly important in many applied fields and for this purpose EVT develops tools for supporting risk assessment.
-In this article we focus on the Peaks Over Threshold (POT) method which is arguably the most popular approach in the univariate case.
-In the first part, we work with a random variables $Y$ with a generic distribution $F$.
-Under weak conditions the distribution of $Y-t|Y>t$, for a high threshold $t$ that goes to the upper end-point of $F$, is approximately a Generalised Pareto (GP) distribution $H_\gamma(\cdot;\sigma)$, which depends on a shape parameter $\gamma\in\Real$ and a scale parameter $\sigma>0$ \citep{balkema1974}.
-The main benefits of this result are: given a sample of independent and identically distributed (i.i.d.) observations from a distribution, typically unknown in applications, $H_\gamma$ provides an approximation for the distribution of peaks above a high threshold; from the quantile expression of $H_\gamma$ an approximate formula for the extreme quantile of the underlying distribution $F$ is obtained, which is by far the most useful tool in applications for the computation of future risks.
+Here we focus on the Peaks Over Threshold (POT) method which is arguably the most popular approach in the univariate case.
+In the first part, we work with a random variable $Y$ with a generic distribution $F$.
+Under weak conditions the distribution of $Y-t\mid Y>t$, for a high threshold $t$ that goes to the upper end-point of $F$, is approximately a Generalised Pareto (GP) distribution $H_\gamma(\cdot\, / \sigma)$, which depends on a shape parameter $\gamma\in\Real$, called the extreme value index (EVI), and a scale parameter $\sigma>0$ \cite{balkema1974}.

+The key benefits of this result are twofold: given a sample of independent and identically distributed (i.i.d.) observations from an unknown distribution $F$, the distribution $H_\gamma$ provides as an approximation for the distribution of rescaled excesses above a high threshold.
+By leveraging the quantile expression of $H_\gamma$, we derive an approximate formula for the extreme quantiles of $F$, a crucial tool in applications for assessing future risks.

-The POT method is very useful in practice, but its inferential theory is as much as complicated \citep[see][for some examples]{dehaan+f06}.
-Whatever the inferential approach is, the corresponding theoretical study must take into account that the GP distribution is a misspecified model for the excesses, since in practice the threshold must be fixed.
-Furthermore, the scale parameter is threshold-dependent, meaning that it changes according to the value of the selected threshold, and so is not a fixed parameter as in the classical literature \citep[e.g.][]{vdv2000}.
-Finally, the GP family is an irregular model as the sign of the shape parameter affects its support.
-So, likelihood based inference is notoriously complicated.
-In this paper, when developing our inferential framework we take all these aspects into account.
+The POT method is highly practical, yet its inferential theory remains complex (see \cite{dehaan+f06} for examples).
+Regardless of the inferential approach used, the theoretical analysis must account for the fact that the GP distribution is an inherently misspecified model for excesses, as the threshold must be fixed in practice.
+Additionally, the scale parameter is threshold-dependent, varying with the chosen threshold rather than being a fixed parameter as in classical statistical literature (e.g., \cite{vdv2000}).
+Moreover, the GP family is an irregular model, as the sign of the shape parameter influences its support, making likelihood-based inference—including Bayesian methods—notoriously challenging.
+In this paper, we develop inferential methods and the corresponding asymptotic theory while carefully addressing these complexities.